-Every season at Buffalo and Erie County Botanical Gardens (or, as I lovingly call the place, Botanicus Gardenus) glows with floral happiness and happenings – but spring remains the best time to visit.
-After a winter palette of white and grays, the spring displays are welcomed pops of color.
+Every season at Buffalo and Erie County Botanical Gardens (or, as I lovingly call the place, Botanicus Gardenus) glows with floral happiness and happenings.
+Before a winter palette of white, the autumn displays are welcomed pops of color.
 Everything dazzles.

 Each greenhouse at The Gardens is numbered 1-12 and highlight their own remarkable displays of Mother Nature, like the orchids and succulents.
 The central dome is named Palm Dome and it is, technically, House 1.
 The Botanical Gardens have also recently completed extensive renovations to Houses 2 and 3 – the brand new Aquatic Gardens and Asian Rainforest exhibits.